MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Chain of Responsibility: handle_destination, handle_flight, handle_hotel, handle_destinations
 - Observer: An example usage is that instead of having explicit log messages, use a log agent to log details.
 - Strategy: fun_agent, budget_agent, professional_agent

+302) It is a good practice to have .python-version file in the root of the project.

+303) A well-designed FastAPI project structure.
+Each one is a separate package.
+    - api: Responsible for routing.
+It deals with http requests.
+    - services: Applying business logic in the same package(CRUD operations)
+    - db: table definitions as sqlachemy.
+    - core: cross cutting functionalities such as logging and config(pydantic_settings can be used)
+    - model: model definitions as pydantic such as UserCreate, UserRead.
+To be used in response model of api endpoints.

+304) If we have a complex application that requires several different business logic in a FastAPI project, we should have a separate Service class that deals with CRUD operations.
+Then, we should pass this Service as dependency in endpoint definition via Depends instead of SessionLocal.
+This is going to make our code easily testable.

+305) Let's assume we want to test our api endpoints and we need a test database.
+We can override a dependency via `app.dependency_overrides`.

 # Python Logging